kirull1/kinopoisk-button/README.md

 ## Troubleshooting

 If the button doesn't appear:
-- Make sure you're on a Kinopoisk film page (URL contains "/film/")
+- Make sure you're on a right page (URL contains "/film/" or "/series/")
 - Try refreshing the page
 - Check the browser console (F12) for any error messages